-Dr. Jacobs was most recently Director of Behavioral Interventions for Jenny Craig, helping hundreds of thousands of people struggling to live healthier lifestyles.
+Dr. Jacobs was Director of Behavioral Interventions for Jenny Craig, helping hundreds of thousands of people struggling to live healthier lifestyles.
 She continues to consult for both large, international corporations and individuals worldwide.

 Dr. Jacobs helped develop an innovative intensive family therapy program at the University of California, San Diego (UCSD) and was its lead family therapist.
 She was on the founding team of the clinic, where she completed a postdoctoral fellowship under the mentorship of internationally renowned eating disorders expert, Dr. Walter Kaye.
 Dr. Jacobs designed the DBT program for the UCSD Intensive Outpatient Eating Disorder Program and facilitates group skills training groups as well as providing individual and family-based psychotherapy.
 Dr. Jacobs has extensive experience in utilizing family-based treatments for adolescent anorexia nervosa and bulimia nervosa, as well as for pediatric overweight and obesity.
 In addition, she has facilitated internet-based discussion groups for college-age women at high risk for the development of eating disorders.

 Dr. Jacobs serves on the Professional Advisory Panel for Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T).
 She served on the panel of expert advisers for the Beacon Street Girls, a content company shaped by leading experts in adolescent development and current research on how to positively impact girls’ self-esteem.
 She is a member of the Academy for Eating Disorders and serves on its Media Affairs Committee.
 Dr. Jacobs also supports the American Dietetic Association, the Eating Disorders Coalition, and the National Eating Disorders Association (NEDA).